 1. You’re Running Out of Storage Space

-2. Shipping Takes Up All Your Time
+2. Shipping Issues Take Up All Your Time

-3. Shipping Also Takes All Your Money
+3. Shipping Also Eats Up Your Budget

 There are ways to offset shipping costs, of course, like charging customers the cost.
 But in a space where over 60% of shoppers will abandon online carts due to shipping costs, you want to avoid passing huge shipping costs on.